PresleyHank/hondamobilityhacks-2019/connected_vehicle_data/README.md

 This dataset contains the periodic log of around 24 connected vehicles.

+The logs are collected and processed into the data tables below.

+Each vehicle is identified by a `{device}` number.

+Each commute of a vehicle is identified by a `{trip}` number.

+The summary of all {device}s and {trip}s is aggregated in the `summary` table.

 The dataset is accessible through a networked API.

 __Important Notes__: